TOP

 The Empty Quarter

-This is the biggest desert in the Arabian Peninsula, and void of any oasis.
+This is the biggest desert in the Arabian Peninsula and void of any oasis.
 To this day, there are still large expanses of unexplored and uninhabited terrain.
 It is located to the far north of the city of Salalah, the capital of Dhofar Governorate.
-Specialised companies organise tours of the Empty Quarter, led by experienced guides.
+Specialized companies organise tours of the Empty Quarter, led by experienced guides.

 Al Husn Souq